OpenWorksGroup/openbadges-directory/badge-from-location.markdown

 res.send(out);
 {% endhighlight %}

-The result is the same as the PHP example above, with a little extra code:
+The result is the same as the PHP example above, with a little extra code completing the effect:

 {% highlight js %}
 app.get('/location', function(req, res){